-Juma Weeks joined the privacy & cybersecurity group of Ropes & Gray’s London office as an associate in 2018.
-Before joining the firm, Juma spent nine years in the media and technology team of a top tier international law firm advising on a variety of commercial, intellectual property, data protection and technology related matters, particularly in the media and technology sectors.
+Juma Weeks joined the data practice group of Ropes & Gray’s London office as an associate in 2018.
+Before joining the firm, Juma spent nine years in the media and technology team of a top tier international law firm advising on a variety of commercial, intellectual property, data and technology related matters, particularly in the media and technology sectors.

-Juma has acted for number of leading corporates and start-ups across the technology, finance, retail, healthcare and real estate sectors.
-He has experience dealing with a wide range of complex technology work, including the development and licensing of software, cyber security, cloud-based outsourcing arrangements and technology transactions.
-He also regularly advises on the laws relating to the use, protection and exploitation of data, particularly in the context of e-commerce and digital platforms, including European GDPR compliance, security breaches and issues surrounding data commercialisation.
-In addition to his technology and data work, he also advises clients on general commercial matters, such as distribution, licensing and franchising agreements and e-commerce law.
+Juma has particular experience supporting clients with commercial contracts and compliance aspects of digital transformation projects, including innovative product launches and roll-outs, app development and licensing, cloud-based outsourcing arrangements and technology transactions.
+He also regularly advises on the laws relating to the use, protection and exploitation of data, particularly in the context of e-commerce and digital platforms, including European GDPR compliance, security breaches, adtech and issues surrounding data commercialisation.
+In addition to his technology and data work, he also advises clients on general commercial matters, such as distribution, licensing, franchising and e-commerce law.

 Juma is the European editor of one of the leading text books on e-commerce, technology and internet law, "International Computer and Internet Contracts and Law."

 - Advised China’s largest e-commerce platform on the technology, IP and licensing aspects of its joint venture with the world’s leading online luxury fashion retailer, YOOX Net-A-Porter Group

 - Advised a U.S.-based charitable health care research centre on its affiliation with a world-renowned university to establish a transatlantic research centre focusing on improving the treatment options globally for patients with rare diseases and a UK-wide drug discovery and development programme funded through charitable grants

 Notable transactions in which Juma has been involved prior to joining the firm include: